loading...

 A challenge all events face is responsibly managing energy and waste.
 We work to minimize our carbon footprint by focusing on waste diversion, energy conservation, renewable energy sources and the use of alternative transportation.

 • Kia will lead the way on race day!
 Chicagoland and Northwest Indiana Kia retailers are proud to support the Bank of America Chicago Marathon.
-The recently introduced all-electric Kia EV9 will act as the lead vehicles for the 2024 event.
+The all-electric Kia EV9 will act as the lead vehicles with pace clocks for the 2025 event.
 To get more information, visit kia.com.

 Kia

-• Chiquita banana peels, compostable cups and other organic waste collected at the Zero Waste Stations and on course will be delivered to a local compost facility and turned into nutrient-rich soil amendment for donation and donated to local community gardens in the spring.
+• Chiquita banana peels, compostable cups and other organic waste collected at the Zero Waste Stations and on course were delivered to a local compost facility and turned into nutrient-rich soil amendment and donated to local community gardens in the spring.

-• Heatsheet blankets collected at the finish line are taken to a processing facility and turned into composite wood boards.
-These boards are used to create benches for installation in local community gardens.
+• Heatsheet blankets and other LDPE material will be collected at the finish line are taken to a processing facility and turned into composite wood boards.

-• The Abbott Health & Fitness Expo venue the McCormick Place offsets their electrical usage with alternate energy resources.
+• The Abbott Health & Fitness Expo venue the McCormick Place offsets their electrical usage with alternate energy sources.

 • To reduce our overall impact, we calculate and purchase carbon offsets for our unavoidable emissions from event operations.